Abbas-coding/BU_Sem2_Mental_Health_Assistant/README.md

 mvn clean install
 mvn javafx:run
 ```
-Using IntelliJ IDEA:
+Using IntelliJ IDEA (Recommended):
 - Reload the project to ensure all dependencies are installed.
 - Run the application directly from the IDE.

 ## Usage
-- Log in with a secure account.
+- Login/Register: Secure authentication to access the dashboard.
-- Chat with the assistant for guidance.
+- Chatbot: Start chatting with the AI assistant.
-- Track moods and view past entries.
+- Mood Tracking: Log moods and analyze patterns with the Pie Chart.
+- Set Reminders: Schedule tasks and events with one-time or recurring options.
+- Chat History: Browse and open previous conversations in a modern card layout.
-- Set reminders for self-care and well-being.
+- Explore Coping Mechanisms: Learn self-care techniques and stress-management strategies.
-- Explore coping strategies to improve mental health.

 ## Disclaimer
 🚨 This project is a prototype and should not be used for commercial purposes.
 - The chatbot is trained on a limited dataset and can only handle basic interactions.
-- It is not a substitute for professional mental health advice.
+- Users should consult licensed professionals for serious mental health concerns.

 ## Contributors
 - Mahnoor Zahra ([GitHub Profile](https://github.com/mahra110))